OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-wpf.md

 {
     if (ex.ErrorCode == "user_interaction_required")
     {
-        // If user interaction is required, hello app should take no action,
+        // If user interaction is required, the app should take no action,
-        // and simply show hello user hello sign in button.
+        // and simply show the user the sign in button.
     }
     else
     {